 Last Updated on

-Storytime with Christy gives us parents or grandparents a list of happy healthy kid-approved books to read with our kids or grandparents.
+Storytime with Christy gives us parents or grandparents a list of happy healthy kid-approved picture books to read with our kids or grandparents.
 Why read out loud?
 There are numerous studies about the benefit of reading with your kids, even before they are born!
 It’s a great time to love-on each other, have a laugh, or ignite conversation.

 Studies have shown many benefits to storytime

 From PBS Kids they recommend starting early with storytime.
 To read often, read the pictures, and to take a minute and talk about the story, to ask each other questions about it.
 They go onto say, “the more words that are in a child’s language world, the more words they will learn, and the stronger their language skills are when they reach kindergarten, the more prepared they are to be able to read, and the better they read, the more likely they will graduate from high school”